-Melissa Dickinson Memorial Library
+Dickinson Memorial Library - 148 Albertus Way

-The Melissa Dickinson Memorial Library is an example of Masonry Vernacular Architectural style.
+The Dickinson Memorial Library is an example of Masonry Vernacular Architectural style.
 Construction completed in 1919, the library building was a gift from Albert and Emma Dickinson in memory of Albert's sister, Melissa, who was an honored resident of Orange City.
 The adjacent street, Albertus Way, was named after Albert Dickinson as it was a new street at the time the library was being built.
 The firm of J.H.
 Bates and Sons was the contractor for the new library building.

 Backstory and Context

-The firm of J.H.
+The local firm of J.H.
 Bates and Sons constructed the building with members of J.H.
 Bates, William Keown, Conrad O'Neill and E.S.
 Corson.
 The firm was also constructing the house at 344 North Oak Avenue at the same time as they were building the library.

 It could be said that the Orange City Library Association began in 1876 with a group of women meeting in their homes to do handiwork.
 While they worked, a person would read aloud; it was usually Mrs. Helen Freeman reading as she always brought a book with her.
 At one of the meetings she requested that everyone bring a book to loan to the next meeting.
 Thus began the origins of the Orange City Library.

 It wasn't until 1879 that the books found a home at the DeYarman Hotel marking the formal organizations of the Orange City Library Association.
 In 1880, a constitution and by-laws were adopted for a period of 99 years.
 Mr. A.L.
 Wellman was the first president and the books were later kept in his store on East Graves Avenue.